developer-student-clubs/DSC-DDU-Admin/CONTRIBUTING.md

 # Contributing

-If you want to add a new feature or fix any issues, be sure to follow this guideline.
+If you want to work on a new feature or fix any issues, create a detailed draft, file it as an issue, get approval from maintainers and start working on it.
+Be sure to follow this guideline for the same.

 Please note we have a code of conduct, please follow it in all your interactions with the project.